zekomadson/chill_devs_chill_jam_9/README.md

   - A simple fire that brews the coffee.
 - Set up initial beach to find coffee beans
 - Gravestones have new recipes, they are cryptic.
+- NPCs Navigate between waypoints
+- NPCs chase you once you get close and will chase for 10-15 seconds
+  - If NPC damages you their timer resets